How To Journal For Therapy At Home

 1. Release anxiety & worries

-Journaling is very useful when you’re anxious or deeply worried about something.
-It can help you to see your worry from a perspective and check if you’re anxiety is actually based on the real facts.
+Writing in a journal for therapy is very useful when you’re anxious or deeply worried about something.
+It can help you to see your worry from a perspective and check if you’re anxiety is actually based on real facts.